soapbox-pub/rebased/docs/API/pleroma_api.md

 * Method `POST`
 * Authentication: required
 * Params:
-    * if the `action` is `add`, adds an emoji named `shortcode` to the pack `pack_name`, that means that the emoji file needs to be uploaded with the request (thus requiring it to be a multipart request) and be named `file`.
+    * if the `action` is `add`, adds an emoji file to the pack `pack_name`, (thus requiring it to be a multipart request) and be named `file`.
+      If `shortcode` is not specified, `shortcode` will be used from filename.
       There can also be an optional `filename` that will be the new emoji file name (if it's not there, the name will be taken from the uploaded file).
-    * if the `action` is `update`, changes emoji shortcode (from `shortcode` to `new_shortcode` or moves the file (from the current filename to `new_filename`)
+    * if the `action` is `update`, changes emoji shortcode (from `shortcode` to `new_shortcode` or moves the file (from the current filename to `new_filename`).
+      If new_shortcode is used in another emoji 409 status will be returned.
+If you want to override shortcode pass `force` option with `true` value.
     * if the `action` is `remove`, removes the emoji named `shortcode` and it's associated file
-* Response: JSON, emoji shortcode with filename which was added/updated/deleted and 200 status, 409 if the trying to use a shortcode that is already taken, 400 if there was an error with the shortcode, filename or file (additional info in the "error" part of the response JSON)
+* Response: JSON, updated "files" section of the pack and 200 status, 409 if the trying to use a shortcode that is already taken, 400 if there was an error with the shortcode, filename or file (additional info in the "error" part of the response JSON)